thanujanVeracity/DockerizeModel/README.md

 # DockerizeModel
-Here i have developed and dockerized a model.
+Here i have developed and dockerized a inference of a model.